ayodeleXX8086/tic_tac_toe_solver/README.md

                     **Tic Tac Toe Solver**
-Use pip install -r requirements.txt to install all the dependencies
+Use pip install -r requirements.txt to install all the dependencies.

+This is a unbeatable tic tac toe application using min max algorithm.

 Run the application using this command python tic_tac_server.py